dewski/mail_gate/README.md

 MailGate [![Build Status](https://secure.travis-ci.org/dewski/mail_gate.png)](http://travis-ci.org/dewski/mail_gate)
 ========

 MailGate is an additional delivery method for the [Mail](https://github.com/mikel/mail) gem that lets you restrict the delivery of mail to only whitelisted emails.
-Ideal for staging environments and other situations where you may not want users of your application to recieve emails.
-Works with
+Ideal for staging environments where you may be using production data and do not want them to recieve emails from your mailers when you submit comments, contact forms, or anything else that may trigger mail delivery.

 ## Installation